-The Stacks 2.0 blockchain is open-source and available on GitHub: blockstack/stacks-blockstack.
+The Stacks 2.0 blockchain is open-source and the code is available on GitHub: blockstack/stacks-blockstack.

 The Stacks 2.0 blockchain is in active development.
-While the final release ("mainnet") is in the works, you can already get familiar with Stacks 2.0 capabilities on the "testnet".
+While the final release ("mainnet") is in the works, you can get familiar with its features on the "testnet".

-The health status of the Stacks 2.0 network can be reviewed using the status checker
+The status of the Stacks 2.0 network can be viewed on the status checker

 You can view accounts, blocks, transactions, and smart contracts broadcasted to the Stacks 2.0 blockchain using the Stacks 2.0 Explorer.